 Saudi Arabia is mainly safe but there are extremely unsafe areas, particularly near the border with Iraq and Yemen.
-Some of the biggest concerns for tourists in Saudi Arabia should be disrespecting their moral codes, as this is followed with severe punishments.
+Some of the biggest concerns for tourists in Saudi Arabia should be disrespecting their moral codes, as this is followed by severe punishments.

 TRANSPORT & TAXIS RISK : LOW

 Reckless drivers are a major concern in Saudi Arabia.
 Accidents on the road occur frequently.
-If you're visiting Saudi Arabia as part of a pilgrimage, be prepared for extreme traffic james and severely overcrowded public transport.
+If you're visiting Saudi Arabia as part of a pilgrimage, be prepared for extreme traffic jams and severely overcrowded public transport.
 The roads outside of the main cities vary in quality from well maintained to extremely poor.
-Vessels operating in the Northern Arabian Sea, Gulf of Aden and Gulf of Oman are at a risk of a pirates' attack.
+Vessels operating in the Northern Arabian Sea, Gulf of Aden and Gulf of Oman are at risk of a pirates' attack.

 PICKPOCKETS RISK : HIGH

 Pickpocketing is relatively common in Saudi Arabia despite the constant presence of police on the streets.
 Pickpockets are especially active during pilgrimages.
 Avoid wearing purses and keep your money in a hidden place, not easily accessible by pickpockets.
-Also be wary of people trying to distract you, it might very well be a way to take your money.
+Also, be wary of people trying to distract you, it might very well be a way to take your money.

 NATURAL DISASTERS RISK : MEDIUM

 As for natural disasters, you can expect extremely high temperatures, reaching as high as 50C.
 This is why it is highly recommended that you always carry water with you and maintain hydrated.
 Sandstorms and thunderstorms are also common.